Finding and counting vertex-colored subtrees: Definitions

-Intuitively, a monomial-subtree tells us how to construct a multilinear from the circuit: Condition (i) tells us to start at the root, Condition (iii) tells us that when reaching a $+$ node we are only allowed to pick one child, and Condition (iv) tells us that when reaching a $\times$ node we have to pick all children.
+Intuitively, a monomial-subtree tells us how to construct a monomial from the circuit: Condition (i) tells us to start at the root, Condition (iii) tells us that when reaching a $+$ node we are only allowed to pick one child, and Condition (iv) tells us that when reaching a $\times$ node we have to pick all children.
 The (distinctly-labeled) monomial-subtrees of $\C$ with $k$ variables will then correspond to the (multilinear) monomials of $P_{\C}$ having degree $k$.
-Therefore, we formulate the \textsc{Multilinear Detection} problem as follows:\\ ~
+Therefore, we formulate the \textsc{Multilinear Detection} problem as follows.\\ ~

-\textbf{Name:} \textsc{Multilinear Detection} ($\pmld$)\\ \textbf{Input:} An arithmetic circuit $\C$ over a set of variables $X$, an integer $k$\\ \textbf{Solution:} A distinctly-labeled monomial-subtree of $\C$ with $k$ variables.\\
+\textbf{Name:} \textsc{Multilinear Detection} ($\pmld$)\\ \textbf{Input:} An arithmetic circuit $\C$ over a set of variables $X$, an integer $k$.\\ \textbf{Solution:} A distinctly-labeled monomial-subtree of $\C$ with $k$ variables.\\

-Solving $\pmld$ amounts to decide if $P_{\C}$ has a multilinear monomial of degree $k$ (observe that there are no possible cancellations), and solving $\# \pmld$ amounts to compute the sum of the coefficients of multilinear monomials of $P_{\C}$ having degree $k$.
+Solving $\pmld$ amounts to decide if $P_{\C}$ has a multilinear monomial of degree $k$, and solving $\# \pmld$ amounts to compute the sum of the coefficients of multilinear monomials of $P_{\C}$ having degree $k$.
 The restriction of $\pmld$ when $|X| = k$ is called \textsc{Exact Multilinear Detection} ($\pxmld$).
 In this article, we will rely on the following far-reaching result from \cite{Williams:2009,Koutis:Williams:ICALP:2009} to obtain new algorithms for \textsc{Graph Motif}:

 \begin{theorem}[\cite{Williams:2009,Koutis:Williams:ICALP:2009}] $\pmld$ can be solved by a randomized algorithm which uses $\bigot(2^k T(\C))$ time and $\bigot(S(\C))$ space. \end{theorem}